tokio-rs/tracing/README.md

         // all spans/events with a level higher than TRACE (e.g, debug, info, warn, etc.)
         // will be written to stdout.
         .with_max_level(Level::TRACE)
+         // completes the builder
+        .finish();
-        // completes the builder and sets the constructed `Subscriber` as the default.
+        // and sets the constructed `Subscriber` as the default. tracing::subscriber::set_global_default(subscriber)
-        .init();
+      .expect("no global subscriber has been set")

     let number_of_yaks = 3;
     // this creates a new event, outside of any spans.